ROSHNI2K19/supplier-performance-analysis-sql-python/README.md

 This analysis enables the business to:
 - Negotiate better vendor contracts by leveraging volume-based discounts
 - Reduce inventory costs by identifying low-turnover vendors
-- Focus on profitability rather than sales volume alone
 - Optimize procurement strategy to balance cost, revenue, and margin